BaekJinYoung/BaekJinYoung.github.io/_server/Certbot-SSL.md

 How would you like to authenticate with the ACME CA?
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 1: Nginx Web Server plugin (nginx)
-2: Runs an HTTP server locally which serves the necessary validation files under the /.well-known/acme-challenge/ request path.
+2: Runs an HTTP server locally which serves theessary validation files under the /.well-known/acme-challenge/ request path.
 Suitable if there is no HTTP server already running.
 HTTP challenge only (wildcards not supported). (standalone)
 3: Saves the necessary validation files to a .well-known/acme-challenge/directory within the nominated webroot path.
 A seperate HTTP server must be running and serving files from the webroot path.
 HTTP challenge only (wildcards not supported). (webroot)
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Select the appropriate number [1-3] then [enter] (press 'c' to cancel): 1